newchuyalong/libgdx-learning/Box2d.md

 Box2D is a 2D physics library.
 It is one of the most popular physics libraries for 2D games and has been ported to many languages and many different engines, including libgdx.

-The Box2D implementation in libgdx is a thin Java wrapper about the C++ engine.
+The Box2D implementation in libgdx is a thin Java wrapper around the C++ engine.
 Therefore, the excellent [official Box2D manual (PDF)](http://box2d.org/manual.pdf) may also come in handy.

 For more documentation related to Box2D, please visit [box2d.org](http://box2d.org/).
 Any Box2D questions not related to libgdx specifically can best be asked on their forum.